TamirSadovsky/Information-Retrieval/README.md

 The program builds a search engine in two stages:
 - Inverted Index built from XML files.
-- The user enters a query, The program returns a list of ranked relevant documents from the Inverted Index (built offline) according to the query.
+- The user enters a query, the program returns a list of ranked relevant documents from the Inverted Index (built offline) according to the query.

 ## :arrow_right: Deployment